 To honour James Kreppner’s memory, the Canadian Hemophilia Society (CHS) Scholarship and Bursary Program has been renamed the CHS James Kreppner Memorial Scholarship and Bursary Program.
 James was a lawyer and long-time volunteer and member of the CHS Board of Directors and a highly respected, articulate and exemplary activist who passed away in 2009 due to HIV and hepatitis C-related complications.
 The CHS James Kreppner Memorial Scholarship and Bursary Program is an on-going tribute to honour James’ dedication, intelligence and commitment to the CHS and community service.

-The CHS James Kreppner Memorial Scholarship and Bursary Program supported by
+Please note: To date, no funding has been secured for the CHS James Kreppner Memorial Scholarship and Bursary Program in 2020.

 General information on scholarships and bursaries

-- Mature student bursary criteria and application form (for applicants 30 years of age and over)
+- Mature student bursary (for applicants 30 years of age and over)

 The program is open to Canadians with hemophilia (factor VIII or IX) or another inherited bleeding disorder (such as von Willebrand disease, a rare factor deficiency or platelet function disorder), carriers, and those who contracted HIV through a blood transfusion.
 Spouses and children of the above mentioned people may also apply.
 Those who have received a CHS Scholarship or Bursary are not eligible to reapply for continued support.